Donal O'Donoghue

-Donal J. O'Donoghue (5 June 1894 – 26 July 1971) was an Irish Fianna Fáil politician who served as a Teachta Dála (TD) for the Kerry South constituency from 1944 to 1948.
+Donal J. O'Donoghue (5 June 1894 – 26 July 1971) was an Irish school teacher and Fianna Fáil politician who served as a Teachta Dála (TD) for the Kerry South constituency from 1944 to 1948.

+Born in Glenflesk, County Kerry, he was educated at University College Cork and De La Salle Training College.
+He initially worked at the Greenmount Monastery National School in Cork, later transferring to Barraduff National School near his birthplace.
+He remained there until his retirement in 1962, by which time he had become principal.

+During the Irish War of Independence O'Donoghue was Commandant of the 2nd Battalion, 1st Cork Brigade and Kerry No.2 Brigade.

-A teacher by profession, he was first elected as a Fianna Fáil TD at the 1944 by-election for the Kerry South constituency.
+He was first elected as a Fianna Fáil TD at the 1944 by-election for the Kerry South constituency.
 The by-election was caused by the appointment of Fionán Lynch of Fine Gael as a judge.
 He was defeated at the 1948 general election.

+Following retirement O'Donoghue lived in Wilton, Cork.
+He died at Victoria Hospital, Cork, aged 77.